Kennahh/tp/docs/UserGuide.md

 3. Go to the terminal and run cd into the folder containing the jar file and run ```java -jar Astra.jar```
 4. Time to start making full use of Astra to make your academic life a breeze!!!
-5. **Do not manually change any data or text inside the Data folder.
-This may cause corruption of the data which will cause errors when Astra tries to read from them**

 ## Features
 * All commands are case-insensitive for easier usability